jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/1_Get_Aero.typ

 // Title was tested and is inshallah fine
 == Aerodynamic Load Computation and Post-Processing <chap_4_1>
 In @chap_3_4, an examination of available #glspl("lie", long:true) for introducing physical loads in the wing of #gls("swith", long:true) was conducted.
-These elements were evaluated against specific criteria, leading to the establishment of the necessity of #gls("ld", long:true).
+These elements were evaluated against specific criteria, leading to the conclusion that #gls("ld", long:true) is necessary.
 The investigation continued in @chap_4_0, exploring various #gls("ld") possibilities and concluding that the elaborated methods require integration with optimization approaches to address the remaining issues.
 Prior to executing optimization-based #gls("ld") and its subsequent steps, obtaining the aerodynamic loads acting on the aircraft wing is essential.
 This section presents a methodology for acquiring these loads through numerical simulation and details their transformation from distributed loads to discrete point loads.